iszczesniak/cpp/memory/index.md

 # Constructor elision

-C++ elides (avoids) constructors (specifically, two constructors: the copy constructor, and the *move* constructor) for temporary or local objects that would soon be destroyed.
-Instead of creating a temporary, the object is created in the final location where it would end up.
+C++ elides (avoids) the copy constructor, and the *move* constructor for temporary or local objects that will soon be destroyed.
+Constructor elision (for the copy and move constructors only) is possible, because the temporary and the local object is created in its destination.

 This example that demonstrates the constructor elision.
 Compile the example with, then without the flag `-fno-elide-constructors`.
 Notice